How to “Bee” Part of the Pollinator Pathway

 To Sign up, call (877-679-2463) or email us! and learn about planting parties, get resources about invasive and native plants, and be invited to community events!

 Without pollinators, we can’t feed ourselves.
-Pollinators fertilize the plants in our yards and parks but also on our farms and orchards.
-Imported European honey bees are the ones we think of most often, but there are over 349 species of bees native to Connecticut and 416 species native to New York, and they play a vital role in pollinating the plants we rely on in our communities.
+Pollination enables the plants in our yards, parks, farms and orchards to reproduce.
+Imported European honey bees are the bees we think of most often, but there are over 4000 species of bees native to the United States, and they play a vital role in pollinating the plants we rely on in our communities.
 Pollinator populations are in sharp decline because of pesticide use and loss of habitat.
 Bee populations, both native and honey bees, have seen sharp declines.
 Monarch butterflies have declined by 94.6% in the last 20 years, according to the US Wildlife Federation.
 A recent German study shows a 75% decline in all flying insects in the last 25 years.
 The threat to pollinators is a threat to us!

 Because the Pollinator Pathway “de-fragments” the environment, it benefits our ecosystem as a whole.
 Our landscape has been chopped up, or fragmented, through urban- and suburban-ization.
 The problem is, we can no longer support sustainable populations of wildlife in our isolated parks and preserves alone, as Dr. Doug Tallamy, University of Delaware entomologist, argues so eloquently in his book Bringing Nature Home.
 Luckily, there is a solution.
 If we begin to manage our own yards organically and with native plantings, we can use them to connect parks and preserves, creating crucial corridors for wildlife.
 That is the idea behind the Pollinator Pathway.